Faculty & Staff

 "The Future of German Terrorism," Terrorism, Violence, Insurgency Journal, 4.3, 1984

-As a public historian I have spoken and participated in workshops for the Facing History and Ourselves educational foundation as well as doing an online module on the Weimar Republic and video introductions for the chapters in their forthcoming revision of their major source book.
-I have also done staff training at the United States Holocaust Museum and most recently a video project for the Texas Human Rights and Holocaust Commission secondary school curriculum.
+As a public historian he has spoken and participated in workshops for the Facing History and Ourselves educational foundation as well as doing an online module on the Weimar Republic and video introductions for the chapters in their forthcoming revision of their major source book.
+He has also done staff training at the United States Holocaust Museum and most recently a video project for the Texas Human Rights and Holocaust Commission secondary school curriculum.

 Professor Bookbinder's CV